mhbsiam/decontx-python/WORKFLOW.md

 sc.tl.rank_genes_groups(adata, "leiden")
 ```

 Re-clustering after decontamination is optional.
-The clusters DecontX consumed only
-need to be good enough to estimate each population's expression profile, but marker
-detection and differential expression generally benefit from clusters derived from the
+DecontX only needs clusters that are good enough to estimate each population's expression profile.
+Marker detection and differential expression usually benefit from clusters derived from the cleaned counts.
-cleaned counts.

-Counts are fractional by default, matching the R implementation.
-Most scanpy functions
-accept that.
-If a downstream tool requires integers, either run with
-`round_counts=True` or round explicitly — but note that rounding zeroes every native
-count below 0.5, roughly 8 % of nonzero entries on typical data.
+Counts are fractional by default.
+This matches the R implementation.
+Most scanpy functions accept fractional counts.
+If a downstream tool needs integers, either run with `round_counts=True` or round explicitly.
+Rounding zeroes every native count below 0.5.
+This removes roughly 8 % of nonzero entries on typical data.

 To inspect what was removed: